ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ## Basic Monitoring

-A given number of tools are available "out of the box" to help an administrator diagnose issues:
+A toolbox is available to help an administrator diagnose issues:
  - [Structured logging into Kibana](#structured-logging-into-kibana)
  - [Metrics graphs into Grafana](#metrics-graphs-into-grafana)
  - [WebAdmin HealthChecks](#webadmin-healthchecks)